Ismailia Egypt Travel Guide

 Ismailia's flat terrain and lakeside location shape its open-air recreation options.

 Felucca rides or motorboat tours on Lake Timsah are popular.
 Rent small boats for excursions from the Corniche.
-Lake Timsah is well-liked for fishing; a boat from the area owners arrange trips.
+Lake Timsah is popular for fishing; a boat from the area owners arrange trips.
 Explore boat tours

 No established hiking or trekking routes exist.
 The ground remains generally flat.